fbgabriana/brgykodego/README.md

 _Barangay KodeGo_ is an interactive barangay **content management system** submitted as a Capstone Project for Batch 18 of KodeGo's full stack web development course (WD-18).

-It is written in pure NodeJS without any frameworks on a MySQL database.
+It is written in vanilla NodeJS without any frameworks on a MySQL database.

 * [View a working demo](https://brgykodego.herokuapp.com/){:target="_projectpage"}